SeaMonster-Studios/shopnsync/README.md

     2.  `brew install themekit`
 4. Run `sns init` to copy files and install dependencies
 5. Open `config.yml` and add your _theme_id_, _store_, and private app _password_ per [Themekit's documentation](https://shopify.github.io/themekit/configuration/)
+    - When you create your private app, be sure to give it read/write permissions for your theme files.
+Also, you need the _Password_ of the private app, not the _API_key_.
 6. If your site is currently protected by a password, you'll also need to add the access _key_ to config.yml.
 You can get this by:
     1. Going to the _themes_ page of your shopify store.
     2. Click on the _Actions_ dropdown next to the theme you're working on.